MoshiMoshi0/TTController/docs/_pages/effects/raweffect.md

 permalink: /effects/raweffect
 ---

-Allows usage of effects saved on the controller box
+Allows usage of effects saved on the controller box.

 ## Format